Sen. Ben Ray Luján returns to Senate, just one month after major stroke

 Among those who greeted Luján after he arrived Thursday was Sen. Kyrsten Sinema (D-Ariz.), a close friend of Luján’s dating back to their years together in the House.
 “It’s like a miracle, almost, right?” she said.
 “No one would have expected Ben Ray to survive and thrive and be back here so quickly.
 Couldn’t be prouder.”

-Luján’s return comes as a personal relief to his colleagues, but also as a political relief to Democrats, who were faced with the prospect of a long-term absence when news broke of his Jan.
+Luján’s return comes as a personal relief to his colleagues but also as a political relief to Democrats, who were faced with the prospect of a long-term absence when news broke of his Jan.
 27 stroke.
 Neurological issues had sidelined two other senators in recent memory — Sens.
-Tim Johnson (D-S.D.) in 2006 and Mark Kirk (R-Ill.) in 2012 — for year-long stretches.
+Tim Johnson (D-S.D.) in 2006-07 and Mark Kirk (R-Ill.) in 2012 — for year-long stretches.

 Luján’s stroke occurred in the cerebellum, a section of the rear brain that controls balance and motor functions.
 Cerebellar strokes, according to neurologists, are typically easier to treat and have more manageable effects than strokes elsewhere in the brain.
 Luján’s office disclosed that he had undergone surgery to address swelling related to the stroke.